-The TASC™ exam is one of three High School Equivalency (HSE) tests that are used in America.
-When you’ve passed the TASC exam, you will receive the High School Equivalency Diploma or Certificate from your state.
+The TASC™ exam was one of three High School Equivalency tests used in America.
+When you passed the TASC exam, you received the High School Equivalency Diploma or Certificate from your state.

-The TASC exam (like the GED® test) is for people who did not complete their regular H.S. education and offers them another chance to get hold of a secondary education credential that’s the equivalency of a standard high school degree.
+The TASC exam (like the GED® test) offered people who did not complete their regular H.S. education another chance to get hold of a secondary education credential that’s the equivalency of a standard high school degree.

-The TASC is a standardized diagnostic exam developed by McGraw-Hill Education and Data Recognition Corp.
-The exam includes five individual modules (subtests) that are offered both in a computerized format and in a paper-and-pencil version.
+The TASC was a standardized diagnostic exam developed by McGraw-Hill Education and Data Recognition Corp.
+The exam included five individual modules (subtests) that were offered both in a computerized format and in a paper-and-pencil version.

-TASC stands for “Test Assessing Secondary Completion” and the exam was introduced in America as a more affordable alternative to the General Education (GED) exam that was becoming very expensive and only available in a computerized format.
+TASC stands for “Test Assessing Secondary Completion,” and the exam was introduced in America in 2014 as a more affordable alternative to the General Education (GED) exam, which was becoming very expensive and only available in a computerized format.

-There are five separate TASC subtests that address the academic subject fields of Language Arts Reading, Language Arts Writing, Mathematics, Social Studies, and Science.
+There were five separate TASC subtests that addressed the academic subject fields of Language Arts Reading, Language Arts Writing, Mathematics, Social Studies, and Science.

-Testing can be done in English and Spanish but you cannot switch languages.
-The five TASC modules may be taken one at a time.
+Testing could be done in English and Spanish, but you could not switch languages.
+The five TASC modules could be taken one at a time.

-The TASC is a challenging exam that measures test-takers’ readiness for attending credit-bearing academic courses and success in the employment market.
+The TASC was a challenging exam that measured a test-taker’s readiness for attending credit-bearing academic courses and success in the employment market.

 Practically all positions in the contemporary job market require applicants to hold at least a high school or equivalent degree.
 So securing your state’s HSE (High School Equivalency) diploma is crucial for success in college and getting a rewarding career.

-The TASC passing standard is set at such a level that some forty percent of all high school grads would not be able to pass all five TASC subtests at their first try.
+The GED passing standard is set at such a level that some forty percent of all high school grads would not be able to pass all five TASC subtests on their first try.

-BestGEDClasses offers you the proper tools to get perfectly prepared, not only for the GED test but also for the TASC exam.
-As said before, there’s no requirement to take the entire TASC battery in one session.
-The five subtests can be taken independently.
+BestGEDClasses offers you the proper tools to get perfectly prepared, not only for the TASC test but also for the HiSET and GED exams.
+As said before, there was no requirement to take the entire TASC battery in one session.
+The five subtests could be taken independently.

 Be aware, though, that online learning requires you to be able to learn independently and that you are self-disciplined.
 One of the benefits of online learning is that you are able to study where and at the time that suits you well.

-The five TASC subtests are measured on a scale that ranges from 300 to 800.
-For all subtests counts that the passing score is 500.
-This means your total score must be at least 2500 points across the board and your essay score must be at least a 2 out of 8.
-Except for the essay section, all questions on the TASC subtests are in the multiple-choice format.
+The five TASC subtests were measured on a scale that ranged from 300 to 800.
+For all subtests counted that the passing score was 500.
+This means your total score had to be at least 2500 points across the board, and your essay score had to be at least a 2 out of 8.
+Except for the essay section, all questions on the TASC subtests were in the multiple-choice format.

-Many locations across those states provide prep classes, often at no cost.
-The best way to get optimally prepared for the five TASC modules is probably a combination of attending a physical classroom in combination with an online TASC prep course (such as offered on this website at no cost).
+Getting optimally prepared was the key to success on the TASC exam as it is for the GED.
+Many locations across all states provide prep classes, often at no cost.
+The best way to get optimally prepared for the five HiSET or four GED modules is probably a combination of attending a physical classroom in combination with an online prep course (such as offered on this website at no cost).